 This course meets UC/CSU and District graduation requirements.
 The Advanced Placement Spanish language course seeks to develop language skills - listening, speaking, reading and writing - that apply in many subject areas rather than any single subject matter.
 The AP course includes the study of the Spanish-speaking countries, people and culture, inherent in the study of any language.
 Furthermore, the course will include a systematic review of the basic points of grammar and verb conjugations with emphasis on areas where Spanish and English conflict.
 Students taking this course can expect to spend an additional four to five hours per week outside of class time on homework, review, research and/or practice.
 100% of the class will be taught in the target language.
-The AP exam will be offered in May.
+All Students are expected to take the AP/IB test.
+If students choose not to test, an alternate assessment will be assigned by the teacher.